Get E-Book

 pid and ppid

-console.log(`PID: ${process.pid}`);
+console.log(`PID ${process.pid}`);

-process.pid is stable after startup. process.ppid has one extra wrinkle.
-If the parent dies while this process is still running, the orphaned process gets reparented by the operating system.
-On Linux, that usually means PID 1, the init or systemd process, though newer kernels support subreaping through PR_SET_CHILD_SUBREAPER, where a grandparent or ancestor process can claim the orphan.
-Node's process.ppid may reflect this change because it queries getppid(); some implementations cache it, and some do not.
+process.ppid has one extra detail.
+If the parent process dies while this process is still running, the orphaned process gets reparented by the operating system.
+On Linux, that usually means PID 1, which is often init or systemd.
+Newer Linux kernels also support subreaping through PR_SET_CHILD_SUBREAPER, where an ancestor process can claim the orphan.

 const fs = require('node:fs');